pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 ### Add your card in a Apple wallet since your mobile app

 In your mobile app, you can add a card to Apple wallet

 <Image src="docs/Card_addWallet.png" alt="usecase 1"/>

 #### sdk

-More information regarding this sdk in the .....
+More information regarding this sdk _coming soon_

 <Highlight type="caution">

 ##### Caution

-Before display the button "Add to wallet", you have to verifiy if this card is not already present in wallet and if the phone or iOS is compatible
+Before display the button "Add to wallet", you have to verify if this card **is not already present** in wallet and **if the phone or iOS is compatible**.

 </Highlight>